by David Fuentes, Ph.D.

 This distinction gets to the heart of how MFT understands contour: as a layered process shaped by motion at three interconnected levels.
 The “inverted arch” analysis is just the beginning of the story.

-3. Micro motion (note-to-note): the fine details—like the chromatic inflections in the first two Auxiliary figures that “tighten up” the mezzo motion.
+1. Macro motion (phrase and section): the dramatic arcs that structure a melody’s large-scale shape.
+2. Mezzo motion (figure and gesture): the pattern-rich level where melodies gain their personality and drive.
+3. Micro motion (note-to-note): the fine details—like the chromatic inflections in the first two Auxiliary figures that tighten up the note-to-note motion.

 Listen what happens when we keep the macro shape of Jarabe Tapatío intact but use matching figures throughout.
 The macro contour follows the traditional guidelines perfectly, but the melody loses its zing.